To better understand the Ayurveda skincare concept, one has to first understand the types of skin that anyone could be experience and their causes.

 A lot of females feel that during the summer, the scorching sun’s heat can make a lot of harm to their soft skin in comparison to cold weather during the winter.

 However, you should know that winter can actually detrimental to your sensitive skin as well.
 The freezing gusts of wind in the winter could make your skin less moisture or even make it too dry.

 Normal skin has sufficient water content to maintain its soft texture.
 To avoid water loss, the outer layer contains oil.
 Once this particular oil runs out, the skin ends up being dry.

-This type of dry skin is known as “xerosis” in medical term.
+This type of dry skin is known as “xerosis” in medical terms.
 This can be not just lack of moisture in the skin but also includes other uncommon dryness of conjunctiva or the mucous membranes.